rishikesh0012/Lucent/README.md

 #  Lucent

-ocused intelligence from your documents
+Focused intelligence from your documents

 A local-first Document AI system that lets you upload PDFs and chat with them using Retrieval-Augmented Generation (RAG).